ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 ![](/images/security%20rule%202.png)

-After this I navigated to the IP settings for my VM and set the Ip to Static, this means that the VM IP will stay the same between shutdowns.
+After this I navigated to the IP settings for my VM and set the IP to Static, this means that the VM IP will stay the same between shutdowns.
 This is important for me as this is the way I’d be accessing the server.

 ![](/images/IP%20static.png)
 With all of this done my server was now up and accessible, and my friends and I would be able to play on it whenever we wanted.
 I learned a decent amount from this project; such as how to create users in Linux, how to download files in Linux, and how to navigate and edit files.